(413) 306-4005

 Learn More

-Upper eyelid revision and lower eyelid revision, both known as blepharoplasty, reduce the drooping eyelid tissue.
-Overall, this improves the appearance of the eyelid and produces a rejuvenated and more alert appearance.
+Upper eyelid revision and lower eyelid revision, both known as blepharoplasty, also known as blephs, reduce the drooping eyelid tissue.

 Learn More